hildams/kenzan-rs/README.md

 /src/main/java/com/kenzan/config/ApplicationCotextConfig.java
 ```

-To run with local DB, run the following script to create a local instance of the database and configure on previous ApplicationCotextConfig.java.
+To configure with local DB, run the following script to create a local instance of the database and set credentials on previous ApplicationCotextConfig.java.

 ```sql
 CREATE DATABASE employeedb;